SodaYodb/MZ-PDF_Linkgenerator/README.md

 # MZ-PDF_Linkgenerator

-This script allows you to generate a legit link for download PDF documents from the "MZ ePaper" website.
+This script allows you to generate a legit link for download PDF documents from the "Mitteldeutsche Zeitung ePaper" website.

 ## Prerequisites